-WASHINGTON — U.S. wholesale businesses increased their stockpiles by a modest amount in January as sales plunged by the largest amount in six years.
+WASHINGTON — U.S. wholesale businesses increased their stockpiles by a modest amount in February, while sales kept falling.